 Please note that this figure includes all costs associated with the project such as planning and design, utility relocation, consultant fees, construction, permits and landscaping.

 The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Hill Street Project through the phases listed below.

 A general description and range of typical timeframes for project phases is given below.
 Specific work is conducted during each phase while an emphasis is made on public involvement throughout the entire project.

-Planning Phase has started and Dewberry Engineering has begun the on site survey for this project.
-During the planning phase, questionnaires and public meetings are used to obtain input from property owners.
+Dewberry Engineering is currently working on the planning phase.
+We have reviewed the City Design Standard Report and are working on the Alternatives for Design.
 Several improvement alternatives are developed and evaluated to determine the best solution.
 A recommended alternative is presented to the public for comment at the end of the planning phase.
-Planning phase of a project typically lasts from 12 to 27 months.
+During the planning phase, questionnaires and public meetings are used to obtain input from property owners.

 During the design phase, construction drawings for the alternative selected during the planning phase are developed.
 Many details must be addressed including the determination of specific pipe sizes and alignments, channel widths and lining types, inlet sizes and locations, utility relocations, and easement locations.
 The design phase of a project typically lasts 21 to 34 months.

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 Other permits such as permission to work within railroad and NCDOT rights-of-way will be obtained during this phase.
 The permitting phase of a project typically lasts 3 to 9 months.
 The permitting phase of a project may overlap other phases.